ATL-WDI-Curriculum/bootstrap-intro/readme.md

 > "Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web."

-Bootstrap is the visual theme on which much of the modern web is based.
-For example, the styling of Github's readmes and markdown files is based very heavily on Bootstrap.
+Bootstrap provides visual themes for which a lot of the modern web is based.
+For example, the styling of Github's readmes and markdown files are based heavily on Bootstrap.

 Bootstrap was born in 2011 as Twitter Blueprint.
-The fact that it's ubiquitious now speaks to how much it was needed: prior to Bootstrap, there were lots of mini-frameworks you could use, but trying to run 35 stylesheets at the same time will induce a migraine.
+The fact that it is ubiquitious now speaks to how much it was needed: prior to Bootstrap, there were lots of mini-frameworks that you could use, but trying to run 35 stylesheets at the same time will induce a migraine.

-As previously discussed, you can make the most amazing back-end functionality ever, but if the front-end doesn't look presentable you'll have a difficult time selling it.
+As previously discussed, you can make the most amazing back-end functionality ever, but if the front-end doesn't look presentable you will have a difficult time selling it.

-Unless you're specifically trying to show off your CSS skills, it's often better to spend 15 minutes making your app look good with Bootstrap than it is to spend 3 days writing your own CSS.
+Unless you're specifically trying to show off your CSS skills, it is often better to spend 15 minutes making your app look great with Bootstrap than it is to spend 3 days writing your own CSS.
 Why?

 The obvious reason is that one takes you 15 minutes, the other takes 3 days, and time is money.
-And of course, there are those clients who are non-tech-savvy and think you'll have written all the CSS yourself no matter what you do.
+And of course, there are those clients who are non-tech-savvy and think you will have written all the CSS yourself no matter what you do.

 Also, Bootstrap is written with responsive and/or mobile-first design approach, replacing hand-rolled media queries with more intuitive and semantic class names.
 Clients and employers of all levels of tech-savviness will appreciate that you've prioritized these qualities.

-AND, unlike your hand-rolled CSS, Bootstrap is [well documented](http://getbootstrap.com/) and therefore easily replicable and sharable throughout the development community.
+AND, unlike your hand-rolled CSS, Bootstrap is [well-documented](http://getbootstrap.com/) and therefore easily replicable and shareable throughout the development community.

 ---